quintel/scenario-tools/README.md

 #### template_list.csv
 The `template_list.csv` file contains the following columns:

- * **session_id**.
-Here you can specify the API session ID of the scenario template.
+ * **id**.
+Here you can specify the ETM scenario ID of the scenario template.
  * **title**.
 Here you can add a title for the template which is also displayed in the template settings output file.

 ### Running the scripts
 To run the script, open a terminal window in the `scenario-tools` folder (or navigate to this folder in the terminal using `cd "path/to/scenario-tools folder"`) and run: